yogsototh/yblog/multi/blog/Hakyll-setup.md

                           Nothing -> return ("NO TRANSLATION FOR " ++ name)
               Nothing -> return ("NO TRANSLATION FOR " ++ name)
 ```

-In the real code source I also need more functions.
-But I just wanted to show how to pass parameters to a metadata tag.

 ## Conclusion

 The full code is [here](http://github.com/yogsototh/yblog.git).